This article will show you the steps you should take to properly run the test calibration process.

 - Make sure you don't go over 75% CPU or 85% memory usage throughout the test

 You can also go safer and decrease 10% of the threads per engine.

 BlazeMeter uses a variety of cloud providers which have different types of machines and network infrastructures.

 For a Multi Location test (CDN test) which runs engines on all of our cloud providers, it's recommended to ensure that every load engine, regardless of the cloud provider, can sustain the load and bring about the desired outcome.

 We now know how many threads we can get from one engine.
-At the end of this step, we'll know the amount of users one Cluster (test) can get us.
+At the end of this step, we'll know the number of users one Cluster (test) can get us.

-A Cluster is logical container which has one console and 0-14 engines.
+A Cluster is a logical container which has one console and 0-14 engines.

 Even though you can create a test with more than 14 engines, it actually creates two clusters and clones your test.

 The maximum number of 14 engines per console is based on BlazeMeter’s own testing to guarantee that the console can handle the pressure of 14 engine.
 This creates a lot of data to process.

 So, at this step, we'll take the test from step four, and change only the number of engines by raising them to 14.